 Living with a family has long been part of the American dream.
 For centuries, people have come to the United States from around the world to not just seek a better life for themselves, but also for their families.

 Unfortunately, for many immigrants, this dream is not yet a reality.
 Immigration laws and federal agencies such as the United States Citizenship and Immigration Services (USCIS) combine to keep many families apart.
 Especially when an immigrant comes to the United States on his or her own on a work visa, or when a U.S. citizen falls in love while abroad, families may become split across international borders.

 A Bolingbrook family immigration lawyer could help to bring families together in the United States.
-A lawyer could work to explain the different types of family immigration visas and how those visas could lead to permanent legal residency or even United States citizenship.
+A dedicated immigration attorney could work to explain the different types of family visas and how those visas could lead to permanent legal residency or even United States citizenship.
+En Español.

 The most powerful versions of family visas are those that grant instant entry to immediate relatives of United States citizens.
 The K-1, K-3, and K-4 visas allow a United States citizen to sponsor a relative’s entry into the untied States.
 These relatives must be either:

 To start the process, a citizen must complete and submit Form I-130, the petition for an alien relative.
 This application requires proof of a sponsoring person’s citizenship as well as his or her relation to the immigrant.
 A Bolingbrook family immigration lawyer could help U.S. citizens and their family members to determine their eligibility for an immediate relative visa.

 Other family members must wait in line for a visa to enter and live in the United States.
 If a family member is not a spouse or a minor child, he or she must submit to the USCIS’s preference system.
 There is a limited number of family visas every year for people who do not fit into the immediate relative category.
 The higher the level of preference that a person is able to achieve, the better the chances of receiving a visa.
 There are five levels of preference: